gottacatchenall/ms_sampling_effort/manuscript.md

 A. Both distributions have $mu \neq 0$ with $p < 10^{-50}$](./figures/positiveassociations.png){#fig:associations}

 In @fig:associations, both host-parasite system (top) and food-web (bottom) exhibit these positive associations.
 There is no reason to expect the strength of this association to be the same in different systems.
 At the moment, computing this metric for all of the networks in the Mangal database proves challenging as most data sets use different taxonmic identifiers, often at different resolutions.

-These particular datasets [@Hadfield2014TalTwo; @Thompson2000ResSol] were usable because they already have been sorted to have a fixed taxonomic backbone (as part of EcologicalNetworks.jl [@Banville2021ManJl]).
-Applying this in bulk to Mangal food-webs presents the difficulty of resolving different taxon identifiers across spatial samples of species with to different resolutions, which is why we can't simply apply this to the whole Mangal database---this highlights a general problem of resolving taxonomic indentifiers in separate ecological datasets, which is a problem that needs to be addressed for computational approaches to scale up to the world of big-ecological-data we hope to build.
+These particular datasets [@Hadfield2014TalTwo;
+@Thompson2000ResSol] were usable because they already have been sorted to have a fixed taxonomic backbone (as part of EcologicalNetworks.jl [@Banville2021ManJl]).
+Applying this in bulk to Mangal food-webs presents the difficulty of resolving different taxon identifiers across spatial samples of species with to different resolutions, which is why we can't simply apply this to the whole Mangal database---this highlights a general problem of resolving taxonomic indentifiers which use different names and different resolutions in different ecological datasets, which is a problem that needs to be addressed for computational approaches to scale up to the world of big-ecological-data we hope to build---although this is a task that may be aided via natural-language-processing methods.

 # The impact of false-negatives on network analysis and prediction